choreonoid/choreonoid-doc/en/ros/tank-tutorial/step5.rst

      - RttImuStatePublisher.cpp
      - RttImuStateSubscriber.cpp

-Launch the created launch file for step 5 with the following command.
+Launch the Step 5 launch file with:

 .. code-block:: sh

  roslaunch choreonoid_ros_tank_tutorial step5.launch

-Then the main windows corresponding to the two Choreonoid nodes are displayed.
+This displays main windows for both Choreonoid nodes.
-The project structure of each Choreonoid node should be as follows.
+Each Choreonoid node's project structure should be:

 **Choreonoid node for simulation (step4.cnoid)**